TNL-Project/TNL/Documentation/Pages/main-page.md

 ### Compiler flags for parallel computing

-To enable parallel computing platforms in TNL, additional compiler flags are needed.
-They can be enabled by defining a corresponding C preprocessor macro which has the form `HAVE_<PLATFORM>`, i.e.:
+Parallel computing platforms in TNL may be enabled automatically when using the appropriate compiler, or additional compiler flags may be needed.

+- CUDA support is automatically enabled when the `nvcc` or `clang++` compiler is used to compile a `.cu` file.
+This is detected by the `__CUDACC__` proprocessor macro.
+    - For `nvcc`, the following flags are also required:
+      `--expt-relaxed-constexpr --extended-lambda`
-- `-D HAVE_OPENMP` enables OpenMP (also `-fopenmp` is usually needed to enable OpenMP support in the compiler)
+- OpenMP support must be enabled by defining the `HAVE_OPENMP` preprocessor macro (e.g. with `-D HAVE_OPENMP`).
+Also `-fopenmp` is usually needed to enable OpenMP support in the compiler.
-- `-D HAVE_CUDA` enables CUDA (the compiler must actually support CUDA, use e.g.
-  `nvcc` or `clang++`)
-    - For `nvcc`, the following experimental flags are also required:
-      `--expt-relaxed-constexpr --expt-extended-lambda`
-- `-D HAVE_MPI` enables MPI (use a compiler wrapper such as `mpicxx` or link manually against the MPI libraries)
+- MPI support must be enabled by defining the `HAVE_MPI` preprocessor macro (e.g. with `-D HAVE_MPI`).
+Use a compiler wrapper such as `mpicxx` or link manually against the MPI libraries.

 ### Environment variables   {#environment-variables}